 If you can identify tasks in your current role that qualify as project management duties and clearly communicate how they might help you in a full-time project management role, you’ll be sure to impress interviewers.

-That’s not to say professional certifications are worthless however, far from it.
-Some qualifications such as a PRINCE2® project management certification, are seen as an industry standard.
+That’s not to say professional project management certifications are without value, far from it.
+Some project management qualifications such as a PRINCE2, are seen as an industry standard.
 You’ll be at a disadvantage if you don’t have yours.
 If nothing else, project management certifications are an easy way to show employers you have the skills and knowledge necessary to oversee projects to try to ensure they succeed.

 What jobs can I get with a project management certificate?